 That's exactly what happens here: because weight movement dominates, verifying a short candidate chunk can be much closer to one target-model pass than to separate decode passes.
 We use a cheap draft model to propose a sequence of candidate tokens.
 The target model then uses teacher forcing, meaning it scores a known candidate sequence in parallel instead of generating those tokens one by one.
 The weight-loading cost is paid once for the whole drafted chunk, which raises arithmetic intensity and improves throughput when the draft is accurate enough.

 The figure is small enough to trace by hand.
-The draft model proposes "order ships from refund."
-The target accepts the first three tokens, rejects "refund," and samples a correction from the residual target distribution.
+The draft model proposes "model serves with cache."
+The target accepts the first three tokens, rejects "cache," and samples a correction from the residual target distribution.

-Think of the target model as a warehouse verifier checking a draft pick list.
-For each proposed token, the verifier asks: "Would I have chosen this token too?"
+For each proposed token, the target model asks: "How much probability did I assign to this proposal?"
 If the target model likes it even more than the draft model did, instant approval.
-If the target model likes it less, it might still keep it (proportional to how close the preferences are), or reject it and write its own token instead.
+If the target model likes it less, it might still keep it (proportional to how close the preferences are), or reject it and sample a correction instead.

-Let's walk through a concrete example.
-Suppose the prefix so far is "The order" and the draft model proposes three tokens:
+A concrete example shows the verification step.
+Suppose the prefix so far is "The model" and the draft model proposes three tokens:

 | Position | Draft token | Draft prob. | Target prob. | Verdict |